nickbalestra/nickbalestra.github.io/_posts/2016-10-29-Understanding-the-observable-type.md

 }
 {% endhighlight %}

 I guess you can now see why being able to unsubscribe from our observable is very important...
-Exactly, subscribing to an observable made with the produced we just defined, will keep pushing data to us, for ever, without us being able to stop it.
+Exactly, subscribing to an observable made with a producer like the one we just defined, will keep pushing data to us, for ever, without us being able to stop it.

 To solve this, let's make sure that we return an unsubscribe function for that: